vassilas/RFID_Lock_system/README.md

 ## Getting Started

-The wiringn is described in the source code (<project_folder>/src) An LCD is used for testing the status of the system .
+The wirign is described in the source code (<project_folder>/src) Serial Monitor is used for testing the status of the system .

 ### Prerequisites